holadepo/docs/astro/secrets-backend.md

 <TabItem value="paramstore">

-In this section, we'll walk through how to use [AWS Systems Manager (SSM) Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) as a secrets backend on Astro.
+This section, provides instructions for using the [AWS Systems Manager (SSM) Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) as a secrets backend on Astro.

 #### Prerequisites